 DiskStation Manager's standout feature is that you get Android and iOS clients that let you stream audio, video, and access photos stored on the DS120j.
 Also, you can access the NAS from outside your home network, making the NAS your own private music and video streaming service.

 The DS120j is a one-bay model, which means you can slot in a single hard drive.
 A 4TB drive would be the ideal choice here, but if you think you'll need more storage, you can always get an 8TB IronWolf drive, giving you the option to double the storage.
 The extensibility combined with the robust software gives Synology an edge over the likes of Western Digital and Buffalo in this segment.

 On the hardware side of things, the DS120j comes with a Marvell Armada 3700 chipset, 512MB of RAM, Gigabit Ethernet connectivity, two USB 2.0 ports, and a 60mm fan at the back.
 Overall, the DS120j is a fantastic choice to get started with what Synology offers without spending too much money.

 The best two-bay NAS for Plex

-The LinkStation 210 is an interesting choice if you're looking for an integrated solution that comes with hard drives built-in.
+The LinkStation 210 is an interesting choice if you're looking for an integrated solution with built-in hard drives.
 Like the WD My Cloud Home, the LinkStation 210 comes with an internal hard drive out of the box, and this time you get a 4TB option.
-Considering it costs less than a lot of options on this list, it's a great value.
+Considering it costs less than many options on this list, it's a great value.

 Like other enclosures on this list, you get the ability to automatically back up the data from all the devices on your home network, and the LinkStation 210 works great as a media server, letting you stream content over DLNA.
-The integrated solution makes it a particularly decent choice for users looking to get set up without having to manually add a hard drive.
+The integrated solution makes it a decent choice for users looking to get set up without manually adding a hard drive.

 There's also Gigabit Ethernet connectivity and a USB 2.0 port that lets you transfer data from a USB drive or external hard drive easily.